Table of Contents

 When December hits, I find myself asking where on earth this past year went:

 - Did I accomplish everything I wanted to do?

 - Did I actually enjoy the summer?

 - Did I spend time with family and friends?

 - Did I make a difference in the world?

 Ok, that may seem a bit extreme, but I do tend to overthink everything.
 Every year, I decide that I need to enjoy the season and truly savor each day to the fullest.

-I start my Christmas season spending each night after work making cookies, candies, decorating, filling outdoor pots with fresh cut greens, stringing lights and wrapping gifts.
-And then all the sudden, it’s Christmas and once again, I let it all fly by!
+I start my Christmas season spending each night after work making cookies, candies, decorating, filling outdoor pots with fresh-cut greens, stringing lights, and wrapping gifts.
+And then all of a sudden, it’s Christmas, and once again, I let it all fly by!

 Sound familiar?
 I know I’m not alone.
 That’s why I’ve made it my mission to throw a Christmas party that gathers together friends for an afternoon of cheer and food.
 I’ve also decided to designate the party as “annual,” not just so everyone else can anticipate the event but to keep myself accountable.